-As a rule, I believe gutter drainage should extend at least ten feet away from the foundation.
+As a rule, we believe gutter drainage should extend at least ten feet away from the foundation.
 Unless you have a really good slope away from the house.
 That is a lot of water pouring off your home and if you don't direct it away from the foundation, it will find its way in.

 If you have water under your house, you may want to check how your gutters are draining.